Back

 Share Now

-How VOYAGERS’ climate festival, 🔥THE HEAT, is capturing carbon in a field
+How VOYAGERS’ climate festival, đŸ”„THE HEAT, captured carbon in a field

 Jun 19

-🔥THE HEAT will bring carbon capture to a field in Oxfordshire – thanks to our partner CyanoCapture, who will be bringing a photobioreactor to show how much CO2 is being captured in real time.
+đŸ”„THE HEAT brought carbon capture to a field in Oxfordshire – thanks to our partner CyanoCapture, who brought a photobioreactor to show how much CO2 was being captured in real time.

 CyanoCapture